Roll slitting: Machinery

 The rewind section also has options.
 The main type is centre winding using differential rewind shafts.
 These shafts are becoming universal on most slitting machines.
 The differential shafts ensure an even tension across the full width of the material.
 Closed-loop control of the winding tension using feedback from load cells provides the total tension-control system required for running tension-sensitive materials.
 Precise and accurate tension control is the key to good roll slitting.
 Modern machines use AC vector drives with closed-loop feedback from AC motors.
 When used with the correct control algorithms, they produce excellent results with the minimum of maintenance.

 Industry usage

-Roll slitting is a technique heavily used by Converters (industry).
+Roll slitting is a technique heavily used by converters.
 The converter industry normally refers to companies who print, coat and laminate materials.
 A typical converter is a company that produces flexible packaging material for packaging food.
 This may involve purchasing large rolls of plastic film such as biaxially orientated polypropylene (BOPP) which is then printed to the customer's design and coated with cold seal adhesive for use on high speed packaging machines.
 This material is printed and coated in wide, large diameter rolls for maximum efficiency.
 The rolls are then slit, using a slitting machine, into smaller rolls of the size to be used on the packaging machine.